 Purchases made on Rxeed.com by authorized suppliers are produced for a specific patient need or classified as a public health emergency according to the Drug Supply Chain Security Act, and not classified as a wholesale transaction for stock replenishment.
 Any indication to VAWD (Verified Accredited Wholesale Distributor) by a third party is not considered a wholesale transaction.

-Buyer will choose FedEx shipping option and accept the charges upon confirmation from the Seller.
+Fees: (Pharmacy-Pharmacy) Buyer will choose FedEx shipping option and accept the charges upon confirmation from the Seller (Including FedEx fees and administrative fee $0.50 per order).
 As soon as the Seller confirms your order, you will receive an email from Rxeed.com or you can view under “manage order” (Buy Orders/Sell Orders).
-Seller will be charged 3.5% processing fee and $2.50 per transaction handling fee to their ACH account on file.
+Sellers will be charged 5% processing fee and $2.50 per transaction handling fee to their ACH account on file.
 Once you receive your order, immediately confirm your order was received on Rxeed.com.
-All shipped orders will be marked by Rxeed.com as “received” after the 2nd business day of delivery confirmation by Fedex tracking if not done so by the Buyer and funds will be transferred to seller.
+All shipped orders will be marked by Rxeed.com as “received” after the 2nd business day of delivery confirmation by FedEx tracking if not done so by the Buyer, and funds will be transferred to the seller.
 Rxeed.com does not require a minimum number of prescription drugs to be listed by the Seller.
+There will be a charge of $0.50 for initial ACH account set up and anytime modified.

 Rxeed charges the drug wholesalers/Distributors $0 to host their inventory, Allows them to upload their daily specials which will be emailed daily to all independent pharmacies on Rxeed platform and much more.